 In July 2015, the FASB issued Accounting Standards Update No. 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory.
 ASU 2015-11 requires that inventory within the scope of this Update be measured at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
-The amendments in this Update do not apply to inventory that is measured using last-in, first-out (LIFO) or the retail inventory method.
+The amendments in this Update do not apply to inventory that is measured using lastin, first-out (LIFO) or the retail inventory method.
 The amendments apply to all other inventory, which includes inventory that is measured using first-in, first-out (FIFO) or average cost.
 For all entities, the guidance is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2016.
-This guidance is not expected to have a material impact upon our financial condition or results of operations
+This guidance has not had a material impact upon our financial condition or results of operations as of December 31, 2018.